DiegelB/20Xeria20/README.md

     it asks the user how they will respond and it remebers that for the future.
-  - Xeria starts a local user profile that saves certian things it learns from the user. this is data is #not saved between uses.
+  - Xeria starts a local user profile that saves certian things it learns from the user.
+User data is NOT saved between uses.
   - This bot auto loads and saves when started/stopped